yapily/jose-database-field-demo/README.md

    "2020-07-10 14:48:34.030  INFO : Key rotation completed.
 ```

-the `-k` flag specifies the directory to your current set of keys and `-o` specififes the directory to where you want to generate the new ones.
+The `-k` flag specifies the directory to your current set of keys and `-o` specififes the directory to where you want to generate the new ones.
 In this example, you are overriding the current keys with the new set of keys.

 ```
 cat ./keys/valid-keys.json